vendrhub/vendr-documentation/content/docs/payment-providers/square/1.0.0/square-checkout/getting-started/configuring-square.md

 In order for Square to notify Vendr of a successful transactions, Square makes use of webhook technology to directly send notifications of the changing statuses of a transaction.
 By using webhooks it ensures that the system will always be notified of these status changes, even if the customer decides not to return to the store once a transaction is complete.

-To register a webhook, in the sidebar of the app dashboard, click the **Webhooks** heading and then the **Add Webhoook** button.
+To register a webhook, in the sidebar of the app dashboard, click the **Webhooks** heading and then the **Add Webhook** button.
 In the dialog that is displayed, give your webhook a name and enter the Vendr callback URL as follows (replacing the parameters in curly brackets with the corresponding values taken from your store):

 ````
 https://{store_domain}/umbraco/vendr/payment/callback/square-checkout-onetime/{payment_method_id}/